loonyT/cyberSecurity/README.md

   6. Manage vulnerabilities in legacy code
   7. Prevent information leaks that disclose vulnerabilities
   8. Mitigate advanced attacks like malvertising and denial-of-service
+  9. The docx document presents 25 types of cyberSecurity vulnerabilities and what to do to fight against them.

 I have also read the documentation of PHP regarding security on their official web sites and learned how to :